About the course

 Extensive regular reading and private study of at least 10 hours per week between the taught periods is recommended.

 The course tutors will support and guide you in regard to your academic work, and offer a forum for the discussion of personal and professional development.
-Pastoral tutorials, to assist you in coping with the psychological demands of the course, are optional and confidential except in extreme circumstances.
 All tutors are professionally qualified and accredited counsellors or psychotherapists.

-Please note for your own interest that no applicant currently in therapy/counselling with a course tutor will be admitted to the course.
+Please note that no applicant currently in therapy/counselling with a course tutor will be admitted to the course.

 Counselling introductory courses